PatrickSocha/DumbDNS/README.md

 DumbDNS currently comes with the following features:

 - Ad blocking
-- Cached lookups (15 min TTL)
+- Cached lookups (5 min TTL)
-- Block list refreshing
+- Block list refreshing (every 2 hours)
 - White list (bypass any blocked domain)
 - Fetches DNS over HTTPS, serves as DNS*
 - Rejects external IPs
 - Misses out 99% of the DNS spec (:
+- Supports the following query types:
-- Only supports A record resolution
+  - A
+  - AAAA
+  - CNAME
+  - NS
+  - MX (priority set to 10)

 ### Use cases

-I've been running a WireGuard server with DumbDNS on both my laptop and phone for over a year now - and it works great.
+I've been running a WireGuard server with DumbDNS on both my laptop and phone for a few years now and it works great.

 *DumbDNS queries the authority servers via DNS over HTTPS (DoH) and I have configured my WireGuard clients to query DumbDNS via the local WireGuard network.
-Therefore, the DNS response is tunneled and thus secure.
+Therefore, the DNS response is tunneled and secure.

 ### Getting started (Ubuntu)